gvwilson/sensibleadventures/shapers/shapers.md

 > After adding 4 for her Strength, her total is 15,
 > and the delicate clockwork is now so much scrap metal.

+If the total adjustment for a challenge
-If character's rating plus the challenge's difficulty is greater than 2 and the outcome isn't critical to the game, the Director can decide that the characer gets an **[automatic success](#g:automatic-success)**.
+(i.e., the character's rating plus the challenge's difficulty) is positive, and the outcome isn't critical to the game, the Director can decide that the characer gets an **[automatic success](#g:automatic-success)**.
 For example,